"Catnip? That sounds kinda weird."

 What is it?

 Nepeta cataria is a species of plant commonly known as catnip, catmint, or catswort.
-In the mint family (Lamiaceae), it is related to well-known culinary herbs such as basil, thyme, rosemary, and oregano.
+In the mint family (Lamiaceae), it's related to well-known culinary herbs such as basil, thyme, rosemary, and oregano.
 Naturalized and growing wild throughout most of North America, catnip is easy to grow in a garden or pot on the windowsill at home.
 You may have only seen catnip in its dried and cut form for your cats, but it’s actually a very pretty plant that can grow 2-3 feet tall.
 Its leaves are light green, fuzzy, semi heart-shaped, and contains whorls (radiating growth pattern that wraps around the stem) of white and/or purple flowers.

 How does it affect humans?

-Nevertheless, you don’t need to fit these criteria to experience benefits from catnip.
+But you don’t need to fit these criteria to feel benefits from catnip.
 Catnip is great to ready oneself for sleep and is a mild sedative.
 I especially like catnip as it helps me to remain still when I may normally be running around the house trying to get things done before bed.
 It’s a very nice herb to smoke during this time (especially in our Sleepy Smokes) since drinking tea before bed often means I’m waking up a couple times during the middle of the night to pee.